mypaint/website/README.md

 Page content is stored in the [pages](/pages/) directory.
 Pages are written in [markdown][hugo-learn-md] and [extended][hugo-content] by Hugo.

+To add a new page to the website, type ``hugo new content pages/path/to/filename.md``.

 [hugo-learn-md]: https://gohugo.io/content-management/formats/#learn-markdown
 [hugo-content]: https://gohugo.io/content-management/